-WEBAUTHN WHITE PAPER SERIES: SEPTEMBER 2019
+WEBAUTHN WHITE PAPER SERIES: MAY 2020

-The WebAuthn Standard: Why It Matters and How It Works
+The WebAuthn Standard: Why It Should Matter to the Public Sector and How It Works

 Executive Summary

 This paper is the second in a series of WebAuthn whitepapers published by Yubico.
 For an introduction to WebAuthn and why it is both more secure and easier to use, see the first paper, Introducing WebAuthn: Enabling a Streamlined and More Secure User Authentication Experience.